Skip to content

 Frontend

-If you don't want to process the event in the backend, you can directly trigger actions at the frontend using client->_event_client.
+If you don't want to handle the event in the backend, fire actions directly on the frontend with client->_event_client.
 The difference between the two methods:

-• client->_event( ) — triggers a backend roundtrip, the event is processed in the main method
+• client->_event( ) — causes a backend roundtrip; the event runs in the main method

-• client->_event_client( ) — executes an action directly in the browser, no backend call
+• client->_event_client( ) — runs an action directly in the browser; no backend call

 To use a frontend event on a UI5 control property (like press), wrap _event_client inside _event.
-To execute a frontend event after backend processing, pass _event_client to client->follow_up_action.
+To fire a frontend event after backend processing, pass _event_client to client->follow_up_action.

 The following frontend events are available: